sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.put.md

 - Saved file path is `${workingDir()}/${document._id}.json`<!-- -->.
 [InvalidIdLengthError](./git-documentdb.invalididlengtherror.md) will be thrown if the path length exceeds the maximum length of a filepath on the device.

+- A put operation is not skipped when no change occurred on a specified document.